 2. Where do capital protection funds invest?

-The capital protection orientation of the fund simply means that the debt component of the fund is managed in a way that the returns from it increase to match the level of the amount of the initial capital that was invested.
+The capital protection orientation of the fund means that the debt component of the fund is managed in a way that the returns from it increase to match the level of the amount of the initial capital that was invested.

 3. Why are Capital Protection Funds better than Fixed Deposits?